Behaviorism

 Classical conditioning

 Classical conditioning is a learning process that can occur when two unrelated stimuli are paired to produce a particular result.
 For example, some believe Ivan Pavlov demonstrated classical conditioning through his research and work—most notably his study where he paired a bell with the presentation of food for his dogs.
-Over time, the dogs learned to associate the bell with food, and the sound of the bell alone resulted in the dogs' salivation.
+Over time, the dogs learned to associate a neutral stimulus response (the bell) with food, and the sound of the bell alone resulted in the dogs' salivation.
+This behavior is one form of classical conditioning.

 Operant conditioning

 Contrarily, operant conditioning involves encouraging certain behaviors via reinforcement.
 This type of learning can strengthen a behavior by following it with a reinforcing condition like a reward.
 A behavior may also be decreased by reinforcing the opposite of the conduct or by giving a consequence for the behavior to change.
+One everyday example of operant conditioning is when a teacher praises a student for problem solving in class.
+Behaviorism or behaviorism learning theory focuses on how students learn effectively, and positive reinforcement may be worthwhile in teaching environments.
 However, negative reinforcement is often controversial and can be harmful when used in forms of therapy.

 The growth and evolution of psychology